Connect with others who understand.

 Skin and Nail Changes

 Nail changes can start shortly after treatment, or they may take months to occur.
-If you lose a fingernail or toenail, it can take anywhere from six months to over a year to grow them back.
+If you lose a fingernail or toenail, it can take from six months to over a year to grow back.

 Chemo Brain